nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Editing a food item : `edit`

-Edit the food item details based on the index.
+Edits the details of a food item at the specified index.

 Format: `edit INDEX [-n NAME] [-p PROTEIN] [-c CARBS] [-f FATS] [-d DATE]`

 Examples:

 * Edits the food item at the specified `INDEX`.
 The index refers to the index number shown in the displayed food list.
-The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.